Jbleezy/BO1-Reimagined/README.md

 * Part 1 reward - 90 second Death Machines for the rest of the match
 * Full reward - permament perks (Quick Revive goes away when downed in solo, can be rebought with all perks)

+### Dead Ops Arcade
+* Fates are now always in the same order (Fate of Fortune - top, Fate of Firepower - right, Fate of Friendship - bottom, Fate of Furious Feet - left)

 ## Gamemodes

 ### Survival